What Does it Take to Be a Metal-Refining Furnace Operator or Tender?

 Individuals working as a Metal-Refining Furnace Operator or Tender have obtained the following education levels:

-What work experience do I need to become a Metal-Refining Furnace Operator or Tender?
+How Long Does it Take to Become a Metal-Refining Furnace Operator or Tender?

 Metal-Refining Furnace Operators and Tenders work in the following industries: